Metacognition and Uncertainty Communication in Humans and Large Language Models: Future Benefits of Improved AI Metacognition

 \section{Future Benefits of Improved AI Metacognition}

-Beyond the importance of improving LLMs' metacognitive capacities to facilitate their effective integration into human-AI joint decision-making, imbuing LLMs---or any AI system---with improved metacognition may also strongly support their approach to one ultimate target: generalized intelligence.
-In humans, metacognitive capacities facilitate goal-directed behaviors including learning, information-seeking, and more.
-For example, cognitive science has long recognized the role of metacognition in driving self-directed learning, which allows us to focus effort on acquiring information that we do not yet possess---with strong parallels to active learning AI algorithms that can optimally select their own training data to maximize efficient acquisition of coherent skills or beliefs \citep{gureckis2012self}.
-Metacognitive-like evaluations of uncertainty can drive information seeking behavior even in perception and learning, allowing agents to focus on acquiring knowledge to minimize uncertainty in their internal representations of the world \citep{schulz2023metacognitive}---a form of curiosity-driven behavior.
+Beyond the importance of improving LLMs' metacognitive capacities to facilitate their effective integration into human-AI joint decision-making, imbuing LLMs---or any AI system---with improved metacognition may also play a role in progress toward more general forms of machine intelligence.
+In humans, metacognitive capacities---including metacognitive control, such as deciding what to learn and when---facilitate goal-directed behaviors including learning, information-seeking, and more.
+For example, cognitive science has long recognized the role of metacognition in driving self-directed learning, which allows us to focus effort on acquiring information that we do not yet possess \citep{gureckis2012self}.
+These curiosity-driven behaviors may reflect motivation to minimize uncertainty in our internal representations of the world \citep{schulz2023metacognitive}, with strong parallels to active learning AI algorithms that can optimally select their own training data to maximize efficient acquisition of coherent skills or beliefs \citep{gureckis2012self}.
 Confidence signals can also help agents learn in reinforcement learning contexts through explicit calculation of confidence-based prediction errors \citep{ptasczynski2022value}.
 Finally, meta-evaluations of one's own metacognitive abilities can also drive humans' learning \citep{recht2025adaptive}, and the same could be true for AI systems.
-It is clear that promoting LLMs' metacognitive capacities may have profound benefit for the development of smarter, more capable AI.
+It is clear that promoting LLMs' metacognitive capacities may significantly advance the design of AI systems with broader adaptive capacities.